 This imaging technique is especially beneficial for elderly patients, who often present with atypical symptoms or have multiple health issues that complicate diagnosis.
 Recent advancements in cardiology PET scan imaging technology, particularly the N-13 Ammonia Heart PET/CT offered by Amavita Heart and Vascular Health®, have further enhanced its diagnostic capabilities.
 This allows for the detection of heart disease years before traditional methods, often when treatment is most effective and outcomes are optimal.

 Typically, a cardiology PET scan is completed in around 30 minutes, providing valuable diagnostic insights.
 Statistics show that coronary artery disease is prevalent among older adults, making accurate and timely diagnosis essential.
 Real-world examples illustrate how heart PET imaging has effectively identified coronary artery illness in individuals who might have otherwise gone unnoticed.
 As Dr. Marcelo Di Carli, a professor of radiology and medicine at Harvard Medical School, states, '[PET/CT] helps us differentiate a patient who has chest pain from obstructions of the coronary artery from another patient who may also have chest pain, but not coming from obstructed coronary arteries.'
-This ability to distinguish between various causes of chest pain is invaluable, particularly for those with complex health profiles.
+This ability to is invaluable, particularly for those with complex health profiles.
 Furthermore, recent guidelines recommend PET over other modalities for quantitative myocardial blood flow evaluation, highlighting its growing importance in heart diagnostics.

 If you or a loved one are experiencing concerns about heart health, consider discussing the benefits of cardiac PET imaging with your healthcare provider.
 Your health is paramount, and understanding these options can lead to better outcomes and peace of mind.